$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Comparison to literature

 where they say that $p(\zcosmo | \zobs,\,\ldots)$ is a Gaussian distribution centred at $\zobs$ with a standard deviation $\sigma_v$ and place a delta-function ``prior'' on $\zobs$ (because it is known).
 However, in a Bayesian model one must specify the likelihood of observed data given some model parameters, and assign a prior distribution to the model parameters.
 There cannot be a prior distribution of the observed data.
 Instead, the correct treatment is to specify the likelihood of $\zobs$ given the model parameters (which is Gaussian), together with an appropriate prior on $\zcosmo$.
 Since $\zcosmo$ is related to distance, its prior would then be subject to inhomogeneous Malmquist bias, contrary to what~\citeauthor{Boubel_2024} claim.

-We next compare with~\citeauthor{Said_2020}, who analysed (nearly) the same two \ac{FP} samples as we do but measured a lower value of $S_8$.
+We next compare with~\citeauthor{Said_2020}, who analysed (nearly) the same two \ac{FP} samples as we do and measured $f\sigma_8 = 0.338 \pm 0.027$, well below \textit{Planck}.
+Under our fiducial linear-bias model the \ac{FP} samples are not severely discrepant: the \ac{SDSS} \ac{FP} sample yields $f\sigma_8 = 0.412 \pm 0.016$ and 6dF \ac{FP} $0.379 \pm 0.016$, broadly consistent with our \ac{TFR} and \PP\ values and only mildly below \textit{Planck}.
+The strongly low values appear once the inhomogeneous Malmquist bias is extended to a quadratic-bias model, under which both \ac{FP} samples migrate further from \textit{Planck} (in particular 6dF \ac{FP} reaches $f\sigma_8 = 0.301 \pm 0.015$); crucially, the \ac{FP} data themselves prefer this extension over the linear-bias model. \citeauthor{Said_2020}, by adopting the prior $p(r) \propto r^2 \left[1+\delta_g(r)\right]$, implicitly fix $b_1 = 1$ and do not model the galaxy bias at all.
+This assumption alone cannot explain their low $f\sigma_8$: as~\cref{fig:b1_beta} shows, fixing $b_1 = 1$ in our \ac{SDSS} \ac{FP} pipeline drives $\beta^\star$ up to ${\sim} 0.51$, well above its free-bias value, so the linear-bias choice acts in the opposite direction to the deficit they report.
 As in the case of~\citeauthor{Boubel_2024}, one difference arises from the treatment of inhomogeneous Malmquist bias.
 Unlike~\citeauthor{Boubel_2024}, they work consistently in real space.
 However, in their Eq.~23 they adopt a prior on the source distance $p(r) \propto r^2 \left[1+\delta_g(r)\right]$, where $\delta_g$ is the luminosity density contrast of the~\citetalias{Carrick_2015} field.
 This corresponds to the assumption $b_1 = 1$ in our formulation (see Eq.~\ref{eq:linear_bias}).
 As shown in~\cref{tab:b1_beta_S8}, all samples prefer values of $b_1$ significantly different from unity, indicating that these galaxy samples are not unbiased tracers of the \TWOMPP\ galaxy field, as implicitly assumed by~\citeauthor{Said_2020}.
-Another difference is that in their Eq.~24 they formulate the likelihood in terms of the effective angular distance itself rather than its logarithm, as we do, which makes the intrinsic scatter correspond to different physical scales at different distances.
+Selection effects are another significant difference. \citeauthor{Said_2020} model selection by taking the per-galaxy likelihood to the power of $1/S_n$, where $S_n$ is the fraction of the survey volume over which the $n$\textsuperscript{th} galaxy could be observed.
+From a Bayesian perspective, the $1/S_n$ likelihood weighting lacks clear justification from first principles.
+Nevertheless, we likewise resort to approximate selection modelling through the distance prior inspired by~\citet{Lavaux_Virbius} given in~\cref{eq:empirical_prior_distance}, but our approach infers the selection parameters during inference rather than fixing them a priori.
+Another difference is that in their Eq.~24 they formulate the likelihood in terms of the effective angular size itself rather than its logarithm, as we do.
+For galaxies of the same physical size, the angular size scales inversely with distance.
+Thus, assuming a constant intrinsic scatter in angular size (rather than its logarithm) implies that the scatter represents different physical scales for nearby versus distant galaxies.
+By formulating the likelihood in logarithmic angular size, the intrinsic scatter corresponds to a multiplicative uncertainty that is scale-invariant with distance, which is more physically motivated.